galaxy-iuc/parsec/docs/commands/tools.rst

 **Options**::

-      --io_details    if True, get also input and output details --link_details  if True, get also link details -h, --help      Show this message and exit.
+      --io_details    whether to get also input and output details --link_details  whether to get also link details -h, --help      Show this message and exit.